-First, it’s a greater reach for my blog/vlog/podcast that’s supposed to lead to a larger audience when I do get published.
+First, it’s a greater reach for my blog/vlog/podcast that’s supposed to lead to a larger audience when I do publish.
 It’s a great way to network and meet more writers and readers who like the same stuff I do.
-Plus, a chance to talk about all the stuff I obsess over on my blog and on my vlog in person with actual people.
+Plus, a chance to talk about all the stuff I obsess over on my blog and on my vlog and my podcast in person with actual people.

 But how does attending conventions count as a writing goal?
 Isn’t it just fun?
 Or part of your social media addiction?

-Well, if you’ve been following my blog, you’ve probably noticed that over half the content is actually write ups from notes at convention panels!
-I attend the panels, for those who can’t (or don’t).
+Well, if you’ve been following my posts, you’ve probably noticed that over half the content is actually write-ups from notes at convention panels!
+I attend the panels partially for those who can’t (or don’t).
 Also?
 My sister teases me that I act like a teacher, trying to get her recertification credits, all in one weekend.

 And?
 Well, I talked about it in my post on attending conventions, but, of course, there’s the networking aspect.
-The science-fiction and fantasy conventions I prefer are full of readers, writers, and even some publishers and agents!
+The science-fiction and fantasy conventions I prefer are full of readers, writers, and even a few publishers and agents!

 7. Beta Readers